Core Architecture & Fare Taxonomy

 - Duplicate Taps: Riders may tap twice at the same validator due to gate hesitation or NFC polling overlap.
 Resolve using idempotency keys and a sliding-window deduplication filter (

 event_id+media_uid+±2s timestamp). - Zone Boundary Ambiguity: GPS drift or validator placement near jurisdictional lines can cause incorrect zone assignment.
-Implement a spatial tolerance buffer (e.g., 15m radius) and route ambiguous taps to a manual review queue rather than auto-settling.
+Implement a spatial tolerance buffer (e.g., 15m radius) as defined in Fare Zone Taxonomy Design, and route ambiguous taps to a manual review queue rather than auto-settling.

-- Concession Eligibility Drift: Student or senior status may expire mid-day.
-Cache concession validity at tap time using a signed JWT from the identity provider, and reconcile against the master eligibility table during the nightly batch.
+tap_timestamprather than the raw device clock. - Concession Eligibility Drift: Student or senior status may expire mid-day.
+Cache concession validity at tap time using a signed JWT from the identity provider, and reconcile against the master eligibility table — the authoritative source maintained by the Discount Eligibility Engines — during the nightly batch.

 By enforcing strict schema contracts, immutable event logs, and deterministic reconciliation logic, transit operators can achieve sub-0.1% variance rates, maintain regulatory compliance, and scale fare automation across complex mobility networks.